mandiia/edge-detection/README.md

 # edge-detection
 Edge detection using Sobel operator

-In the repository, there are included three .h files (check_file, sobel_kernel and sobel_operator) and one .c file (main).
+In the repository, there are included three .h files (check_file, sobel_kernel and sobel_operator), one .c file (main) and resulting images of edge detection with different tresholds.

 In the sobel_kernel.h file we have defined two 3x3 matrices which represent the kernels of the Sobel operator used for edge detection.